Facebook Has Gone And Reopened Its Investigation Into Russia And Brexit

 Facebook has reopened an investigation into foreign attempts to meddle in the UK's EU referendum in 2016, promising to look for brand new accounts linked to Russia that have not been reported on before.

-The company made the announcement in a letter to a commons select committee on digital media and culture on Wednesday after UK MPs were left furious at the social media giant's previous attempt to disclose Russian interference around Brexit.
+The company made the announcement in a letter to the Commons select committee on digital, culture, media, and sport on Wednesday after UK MPs were left furious at the social media giant's previous attempt to disclose Russian interference around Brexit.

-In December last year, Facebook told the committee that the Russian-linked accounts previously identified as part of the "Internet Research Agency" had spent less than $1 on ads during the 2016 EU referendum.
+Last month, Facebook told the committee that the Russian-linked accounts previously identified as part of the "Internet Research Agency" had spent less than $1 on ads during the 2016 EU referendum.

-Significantly, Facebook's UK policy director Simon Milner said they'll now look beyond the accounts linked to IRA for new evidence of Russian attempts to meddle in Brexit.
+Significantly, Facebook's UK policy director, Simon Milner, said the company will now look beyond the accounts linked to the Internet Research Agency for new evidence of Russian attempts to meddle in Brexit.

-"(The committee) expressed a view that there may be other similar coordinated activity from Russia that we had not yet identified through our investigation and asked for us to continue our investigatory work," Milner wrote.
+"[The committee] expressed a view that there may be other similar coordinated activity from Russia that we had not yet identified through our investigation and asked for us to continue our investigatory work," Milner wrote.

 "We have considered your request and can confirm that our investigatory team is now looking to see if we can identify other similar clusters engaged in coordinated activity around the Brexit referendum that was not identified previously."

-Milner said the work would take a "number of weeks", going on to ask for any UK government intelligence which could help dig out new links to Russian "clusters" of accounts.
+Milner said the work would take a "number of weeks", going on to ask for any UK government intelligence that could help dig out new links to Russian "clusters" of accounts.

 "We are committed to making all reasonable efforts to establish whether or not there was coordinated activity similar to that which was found in the US and will report back to you as soon as the work has been completed."